agusmakmun/python.web.id/.ext/pages/privacy-policy.md

 #### Our Advertising Partners

 Some of our advertising partners may use cookies and web beacons on our site.
-Our advertising partners include from:

-- Google Adsense
-- Other Advertisers

 While each of these advertising partners has their own Privacy Policy for their site, an updated and hyperlinked resource is maintained here: Privacy Policies.
 You may consult this listing to find the privacy policy for each of the advertising partners of [Python Learning](https://python.web.id).